SUPERCILEX/personal-website/_posts/projects/2022-02-24-gnome-clipboard-history.md

   a language that supports single-threaded executors.
 - Powerful programming patterns like [RAII](https://doc.rust-lang.org/rust-by-example/scope/raii.html) don't exist.
-- I have more complaints, but I'll spare you.

-In brief, I'm excited to see what Pop!_OS does with their [COSMIC DE](https://www.omgubuntu.co.uk/2021/11/system76-is-building-its-own-desktop-environment).
+In brief, while I'm pleased with what I have been able to do given present limitations, I'm very excited to see what APIs Pop!_OS will offer in their [COSMIC DE](https://www.omgubuntu.co.uk/2021/11/system76-is-building-its-own-desktop-environment).

 ---